-- Reducing the school annual expenditure on staff absence insurance. - · Implementing further staffing reductions where possible, both teaching and support staff. - Reducing the ICT contract having gone out to tender again recently. - Vetting the spending by subject leaders and others. - Appointing an Executive Chef who is looking at improving the catering at Harton, both in terms of making cost savings and improving the offer for the students. - · A further review of expenditure on utilities, in conjunction with the LA and also in-house.
+- 1. Reducing the school annual expenditure on staff absence insurance even further. - 2.
+Implementing further staffing reductions where possible, both teaching and support staff. - 3.
+Continuing to control the spending by subject leaders and others. - 4.
+Working with the Executive Chef to continue to improve the catering at Harton, both in terms of making cost savings and improving the offer for the students. - 5.
+A further review of expenditure on utilities, in conjunction with the LA and also in-house.